ManancialGD/2DSpriteIn3DWorld/README.md

 ![WithoutShadowBillboarding](Images/WhithoutShadowBillboarding.png)

 The shadow is just a line.
-But it makes sense; only the rendering to the camera is billboarding.
-We also need to add the billboarding to the vertex shader.
-And we get this:
+But it makes sense, only the rendering to the camera is billboarding.
+Adding billboarding to our new vertex shader, we get this:

 ![WithShaderBillBoarding](Images/WithShaderBillBoarding.png)